senor16/GameDevTVGameJam/README.md

 A Top down Adventure Game.

 Made for the [The GameDev.tv Game Jam 2022 2022](https://itch.io/jam/gamedevtv-jam-2022)
+2

 ## Theme : Death is only the begining

+### Synopsis:

+He thought that it was as simple as going from point A to point B but, he didn't knew that dead was on the way, and most importantly, DEATH IS ONLY THE BEGENING

 ### Language : Lua